markekraus/PSRAW/docs/Module/about_RedditThingKind.md

 # LONG DESCRIPTION
 This s used by `RedditThing` objects to determine their kind.

-The `RedditThingKind` Enumerator is imported automatically when you import the PSRAW module.

 # Fields
 ## listing
 A listing is a list of Reddit Things